katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Let's have a discussion about the overlap between these five outlier groups. <p>

-And if you want to get really fancy you may event want to plot your variants at their location around your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!
+And if you want to get really fancy, you may even want to plot your variants at their location around your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!

 ## Workshop End discussion

-A brief period of group discussion on one of the days about research question framing + grant integration
+A brief period of group discussion on one of the days about research question framing and grant integration

-## Outlier Analysis Metanalysis
+## Outlier Analysis Meta-analysis

-This workshop was concieved as part of a larger project.
-The goal is to compile as many genomics data set with identified outliers as possible.
-While identifying outliers is an interesting and often necessary component of singular genomics projects, there is also a lot to be gained from looking at patterns across neutral versus outlier genetic variants across many different projects and taxa. <p>
+This workshop was conceived as part of a larger project.
+The goal is to compile as many genomics data sets with identified outliers as possible.
+While identifying outliers is an interesting and often necessary component of singular genomics projects, there is also a lot to be gained from looking at patterns across neutral versus outlier genetic variants across many different projects and taxa.<p>

 One of the goals of this project is to compile a collection of genetic data sets information.
-Most of these will come from prepublished work, but attendees of this workshop may opt in their data sets should they want to have their data invovled in this project.
+Most of these will come from pre-published work, but attendees of this workshop may opt in their data sets should they want to have their data involved in this project.

 **Ideally for the metanalysis we need:**<br>
 VCF file with all genetic variants (SNPS) <br>
 List of which variants are outliers, and what type of outliers these are <br>
-OPTIONAL but PREFERED: Reference genome that has been annotated and well scaffolded <br>
+OPTIONAL but PREFERRED: Reference genome that has been annotated and well scaffolded <br>

 ## Funding